iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 # Motivation

-The current IOTA protocol uses so-called **transactions** (which are vertices in the Tangle), where each transaction defines either an input or output.
-A grouping of those input/output transaction vertices make up a so-called **bundle** which transfers the given values as an atomic unit (the entire bundle is applied or none of it).
-The input transactions define the funds to consume to create the deposits onto the output transactions target addresses.
-Additionally, to accommodate the rather big WOTS signatures, additional transaction vertices might be part of the bundle in order to carry parts of the signature which don't fit into one transaction vertex.
+The current IOTA protocol uses **transactions** (which are vertices in the Tangle), where each transaction defines either an input or output.
+A grouping of those input/output transaction vertices make up a **bundle** which transfers the given values as an atomic unit (the entire bundle is applied or none of it).
+The input transactions define the funds to consume and create the deposits onto the output transactions target addresses.
+Additionally, to accommodate the larger WOTS signatures, additional transaction vertices might be part of the bundle to carry parts of the signature which do not fit into one transaction vertex.

-The bundle concept has proven to be tedious, spawning a plethora of problems:
+The bundle concept has proven to be time consuming, with several issues as well:
 * Since the data making up the bundle is split across multiple vertices, it complicates the validation of the entire transfer.
 Instead of being able to immediately tell whether a bundle is valid or not, a node implementation must first collect all parts of the bundle before any actual validation can happen.
-This increases the complexity of the node implementation immensely.
+This increases the complexity of the node implementation.
 * Reattaching the tail transaction of a bundle causes the entire transfer to be reapplied.
-* Due to the split across multiple transaction vertices and having to do PoW for each of them, a created bundle might already be lazy in terms of where it attaches, reducing its chances to get confirmed.
+* Due to the split across multiple transaction vertices and having to do PoW for each of them, a bundle might already be lazy in terms of where it attaches, reducing its chances to be confirmed.

-To fix the problems mentioned above and creating a more flexible transaction structure, we want to achieve a self-contained transaction structure defining the data of the entire transfer as a payload to be embedded into a message.
+To fix the problems mentioned above and to create a more flexible transaction structure, the goal is to achieve a self-contained transaction structure defining the data of the entire transfer as a payload to be embedded into a message.

-The new transaction structure should fulfill following criteria:
+The new transaction structure should fulfil the following criteria:
 * Support for Ed25519 (and thus reusable addresses) and WOTS signatures.
-* Support for adding new types of signature schemes, addresses, inputs and outputs as part of protocol upgrades.
+* Support for adding new types of signature schemes, addresses, inputs, and outputs as part of protocol upgrades.
-* Self-contained as in being able to validate the transaction immediately after receiving it.
+* Self-contained, as in being able to validate the transaction immediately after receiving it.
-* Enable unspent transaction outputs (UTXO) as inputs instead of an account based model.
-(UTXO enables easier double-spend detection)
+* Enable unspent transaction outputs (UTXO) as inputs instead of an account based model (UTXO enables easier double-spend detection).

 # Detailed design

 ## UTXO

 The *unspent transaction output* (UTXO) model defines a ledger state where balances are not directly associated to addresses but to the outputs of transactions.
-In this model, transactions specify the outputs of previous transactions as inputs, which are consumed in order to create new outputs.
+In this model, transactions specify the outputs of previous transactions as inputs, which are consumed to create new outputs.
 A transaction must consume the entirety of the specified inputs.

 Using an UTXO based model provides several benefits:
 * Parallel validation of transactions.
 * Easier double-spend detection, since conflicting transactions would reference the same UTXO.
-* Replay-protection which is especially important when having reusable addresses.
+* Replay-protection which is important when having reusable addresses.
 Replaying the same transaction would manifest itself as already being applied or existent and thus not have any impact.
 * Technically seen, balances may no longer be associated to addresses which raises the level of abstraction and thus enables other types of outputs.
-Consider for example a type of output which specifies the balance to be unlocked by a transaction which must fulfill a very hard Proof-of-Work difficulty or supply some other unlock criteria etc.
+Consider, for example, a type of output which specifies the balance to be unlocked by a transaction which must fulfil a Proof-of-Work difficulty or supply some other unlock criteria, etc.

-Within a transaction using UTXOs, inputs and outputs make up the to be signed data of the transaction.
+Within a transaction using UTXOs, inputs and outputs make up the to-be-signed data of the transaction.
 The section unlocking the inputs is called *unlock block*.
 An unlock block may contain a signature proving ownership of a given input's address and/or other unlock criteria.

 The following image depicts the flow of funds using UTXO: